GailFairley/NapierGroupF/Usecases/use-case2.md

-# USE CASE: 2. <the name should be the goal as a short active verb phrase>
+# USE CASE: 2.
+Three reports for top X most populated countries in world, continent or region where X is manually entered.

 ## CHARACTERISTIC INFORMATION